Jamf-Concepts/Setup-Manager/ConfigurationProfile.md

 This will run a Jamf Inventory update.

-This action exists mainly for troubleshooting.
-You should generally not need to add a recon step.
-By default, Setup Manager will automatically run an inventory update before and after running the enrollment actions.
-If you have a `waitForUserEntry` action configured, this will also run a recon/inventory update.
+You should usually not need to add a recon step.
+By default Setup Manager will automatically run an inventory update before and after running the enrollment actions.

 Example: